Gospel for Asia: Illiteracy and poverty

 GFA World's Child Sponsorship after-school program assists underprivileged villages through ongoing literacy and education for their boys and girls.
 This education helps children and their families to overcome generational poverty and avoid the worlds of bonded labor and sex-slave trade.
 There are more than 600 of these centers.
 Students at the centers receive daily education and a nutritious meal, school supplies and uniforms as well as free medical care.
 GFA World is using these centers as a way to alleviate the root causes of impoverishment and gender discrimination in Asian countries as well as inhumane child labor practices.

-Kerala Floods
+Kerala floods

 In 2018, flooding in Kerala left over 200,000 Indian people without homes.
 GFA World's primary field partner saw their Kerala headquarters suffer from severe flooding.
 Many Child Sponsorship centers also suffered damage.
-But GFA World's filed partner volunteers delivered medical supplies, clothes, food and fresh water to flooding victims throughout the area.
+GFA World's field partner volunteers delivered medical supplies, clothes, food and fresh water to flooding victims in the area.